philmayes/midi_maker/README.md

 Format: `volume name=vname level=#`

 A volume name is an easy way of supplying volume levels by name instead of by number.
-For convenience, volume names corresponding to the various styles are pre-supplied.
+For convenience, volume names corresponding to the various styles are pre-supplied, and also the common music dynamics *ppp, pp, p, mp, mf, f, ff,* and *fff*.
-You can override or add to the list of volume names/values.
+You can override or add to the existing volume names+values.

 ### chord
 Format: `chord name=cname notes=C,E,G,Bb`